Skip to content

 DEA Drug Take Back Event Approaching

-10 am-2 pm, Saturday, April 27 Fire Station 72 on Reed Road Despite all the efforts and resources from public health agencies and safety personnel, opioid and heroin addiction remains a major health and safety crisis in our state and across the nation.
+10 am-2 pm, Saturday, October 26 Fire Station 72 on Reed Road Despite all the efforts and resources from public health agencies and safety personnel, opioid and heroin addiction remains a major health and safety crisis in our state and across our nation.
 This is an issue that touches people and communities of all socio-economic backgrounds and ages, including right…

 Read more